chiranjeevi-gorantla/SystemIntegration-Final-Project/README.md

 ```

 ## 4. Personally Identifiable Information (PII) detection
-he PII detection feature can identify, categorize, and redact sensitive information in unstructured text.
+The PII detection feature can identify, categorize, and redact sensitive information in unstructured text.
 For example: phone numbers, email addresses, and forms of identification.

 **Sample Input**
 ```